Mayank1242/BMI-CALCULATOR/README.md

 4. View your BMI category and interpretation based on the calculated BMI.

+# Deploying to GitHub Pages

+1. Open package.json: In your project's package.json file, make sure the "homepage" field is set correctly.
+It should be in the format https://your-username.github.io/your-repo-name.
+Update it if necessary.

+2. Build the React App: Build your React app to generate a build folder:

+npm run build

+3. Install the gh-pages Package: If you haven't already, install the gh-pages package as a development dependency:

+npm install gh-pages --save-dev

+4. Add Deployment Script: In your package.json file, add the following to the "scripts" section:

+"scripts": {
+    "predeploy": "npm run build",
+    "deploy": "gh-pages -d dist"
+}

+5. Deploy to GitHub Pages: Run the deployment script to deploy your React app to GitHub Pages:

+npm run deploy

+6. Access Your Deployed Website: After a few minutes, your React BMI Calculator will be accessible at the URL specified in the "GitHub Pages" section of your repository settings

 ## Contributing 🤝

 We welcome contributions to improve this project.
 Feel free to submit issues, fork the repository, and create pull requests to enhance it.